aoloe/php-senape/README.md

   - [ ] setting for the filesystem access rights to the generated files
   - [x] store the comments as json
   - [ ] store the comments as mysql
+  - [ ] create permalinks for the comments
+  - [ ] allow comments editing
+    - in place through javascript (in the same ways as for the replies)
+    - only if a specific cookie is set on the visitor computer
+    - eventually through an email they get
 - [ ] filter the comments for invalid content
   - simply use DOMDocument and the XML parser to simply discard all HTML tags?
 - [x] add the avatars